-Branding an authentic book to maintain messaging endurance is a brand messaging talk title blog from Brand Messaging Strategist Loren Weisman.
+Branding an authentic book to maintain messaging endurance is a brand messaging talk title blog from Messaging and Optics Strategist Loren Weisman.

 Branding an authentic book.
 Talk Title.